California 128

 California 128 west

-Scenes Pertaining to California 128
+California 128 scenes

-This California 128 trailblazer shield is located on northbound Railroad Avenue approaching California 128/Grant Avenue in downtown Winters.
+This California 128 trailblazer is located on northbound Railroad Avenue approaching California 128/Grant Avenue in downtown Winters.
 Photos taken 12/29/04.

-Also in the city of Winters, this mileage sign along northbound Railroad Avenue provides the distance to Davis (14 miles east via California 128 east and Yolo County Route E-6/Russell Boulevard east) and Lake Berryessa (10 miles west via California 128).
+Also in the city of Winters, this mileage sign along northbound Railroad Avenue provides the distance to Davis (14 miles east via California 128 east and Yolo County E-6/Russell Boulevard east) and Lake Berryessa (10 miles west via California 128).
 Photo taken 12/29/04.

 Back to California 127 Return to the California Gateway Continue to California 129